nathanplt/pub-sub-system/README.md

 # Low-Latency Pub/Sub Messaging Bus

 A production-quality C++ messaging bus optimized for low p99 latency using ZeroMQ and Boost.Asio.
-Implements an ephemeral (at-most-once) messaging system with brokerless architecture.
+Implements a messaging system with brokerless architecture.

 ## Architecture